peanutprotocol/tee-peanut/README.md

 **Notice**:

-- Enclave iexec application deployed on bellecour at: check the address above in Architecture Reference / Components
+- Enclave iexec application deployed on Bellecour at: check the address above in Architecture Reference / Components
-- Confidential dataset deployed on bellecour at [link](https://explorer.iex.ec/bellecour/dataset/0xe7d615d87fd6524f7c9d6ac30123c0b8b9eb473c)
+- Confidential dataset deployed on Bellecour at [link](https://explorer.iex.ec/bellecour/dataset/0xe7d615d87fd6524f7c9d6ac30123c0b8b9eb473c)

-More info about confidential computing: [link](https://docs.iex.ec/for-developers/confidential-computing/intel-sgx-technology)

 To protect the input, computation and results, effectively providing an end-to-end encryption, the following iExec functionalities are used: